Genius Sports Limited (GENI) produces promising results

 Further, the quarter-over-quarter increase in sales is 13.90%, showing a positive trend in the upcoming months.

-Genius Sports Limited’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
+To gain a thorough understanding of Genius Sports Limited’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
 The goal here is to ensure that your current return on equity of -18.20% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 1.70, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can be an extremely valuable indicator of volatility, and GENI is registering an average volume of 889.36K.
-On a monthly basis, the volatility of the stock is set at 5.57%, whereas on a weekly basis, it is put at 4.61%, with a gain of 5.17% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $7.75, showing growth from the present price of $5.09, which can serve as yet another indication of whether GENI is worth investing in or should be passed over.
+It is also very valuable to look at average volume as an indicator of volatility for a stock, and GENI is recording an average volume of 995.12K.
+On a monthly basis, the volatility of the stock is set at 6.54%, whereas on a weekly basis, it is put at 9.81%, with a loss of -14.93% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $7.75, showing growth from the present price of $4.33, which can serve as yet another indication of whether GENI is worth investing in or should be passed over.

 How Do You Analyze Genius Sports Limited Shares?

-Besides checking the fundamentals, you should also know how many employees own shares in the company.
+The number of employees owning shares of the company should also be considered in addition to the fundamentals.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 45.50%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 35.20% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in GENI shares?